rei/rei-cedar-docs/docs/components/radio/README.md

 ## Accessibility

 Many WCAG requirements are contextual to their implementation.
 To ensure that usage of this component complies with accessibility guidelines you are responsible for the following:

 - Each radio button must be focusable and keyboard accessible:
   - When radio button has focus, the **Space** key changes the selection
   - **Tab** key moves to next element in list
-- Fieldsets should be:
+- Fieldsets or `CdrFormGroup` should be:
   - Used when associating group of radio buttons
   - Identified or described as a group using a `<legend>` tag
-- Avoid nested fieldsets
+- Avoid nested fieldsets or `CdrFormGroup`s
 - Custom radio buttons maintain accessibility requirements.
 The radio button icon is only visually hidden and replaced with custom style

 <br/>